Joshrizika/Chat-Pilot/README.md

 # Chat Pilot

-A GUI application that automates responses using AI.
-It fetches contacts using a Swift script and sends automated responses.
+A GUI application that automates iMessage responses using AI.
+It fetches contacts using a Swift script and sends automated responses when it receives a text.

 ## Getting Started